Heterochromia is the medical term for when a person’s eyes are two different colors.

 There are a few different types of heterochromia that depend on how much the person’s eye is changed.

-- Complete Heterochromia – This means the iris of one eye is completely different in color to the other.
+- Complete Heterochromia – This means the iris of one eye is completely different in color from the other.
 Complete heterochromia is the most drastic and noticeable type of heterochromia, and is most common among animals, especially cats.

 - Partial (or Sectoral) Heterochromia – This is when only a portion, usually half, of the iris is a different color.
 This can occur in one or both eyes.
 Partial heterochromia usually appears as an irregular spot in the person’s eye that is different in color and does not form a complete ring around the affected pupil.